ChenDelong1999/ChenDelong1999/README.md

-[**Delong Chen (陈德龙)**](https://chendelong.world/) is now a first-year Ph.D. student at the [Centre for Artificial Intelligence Research (CAiRE)](https://caire.hkust.edu.hk/) of Hong Kong University of Science and Technology (HKUST) under the supervision of [Prof. Pascale Fung](https://pascale.home.ece.ust.hk/about.html).
-Before that, he received the bachelor degree in computer science from Hohai University (河海大学) in 2021, where he was advised by [Prof. Fan Liu](https://cies.hhu.edu.cn/2013/0508/c4122a54931/page.htm) (刘凡) at the [Artificial Intelligence of Multi-modality Group (AIM Group)](https://multimodality.group/).
-Afterward, he took two gap years (2021-2023) doing internships at [MEGVII Research](https://en.megvii.com), [MSRA](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/) and [Xiaobing.AI](https://www.xiaoice.com/), respectively working on vision-language pretraining, vision-language for embodied AI, and multimodal LLMs.
+Delong Chen (陈德龙) is a first-year Ph.D. student at HKUST under the supervision of Prof. Pascale Fung.
+Before that, he received a bachelor's degree of computer science in 2021 from Hohai University (河海大学), where he was advised by Prof. Fan Liu (刘凡).
+Afterward, he took two gap years doing internships at MEGVII, MSRA, and Xiaobing.
+He is now working on multimodal (vision-language) learning and self-supervised representation learning (SSL).

 [comment]: <img align="right" width="42%" src="https://github-readme-stats.vercel.app/api?username=ChenDelong1999" />

-💡 **Research interests**: vision-language learning, multi-modal LLMs, self-supervised visual representation learning, music information retrieval (MIR)